 The body constantly replaces used materials and breaks them down for disposal.
 MPS III patients are missing an enzyme essential to breaking down the mucopolysaccharide heparan sulphate.
 These materials remain stored in the body’s cells, causing progressive damage.
 Babies may show little sign of the disease, but as cells sustain damage, symptoms start to appear.

 To date, four different enzyme deficiencies have been found to cause MPS III, described as type A, B, C or D.

-There is usually very little difference between the four types of the disease, but there have been some very mild cases of the B form where the affected individuals have remained relatively healthy into adult life.
+There is usually little difference between the four types, but some mild cases of the B form saw affected individuals stay relatively healthy into adult life.

 How common are these diseases?